origami1024/sea-battle/README.md

 20. in prebattle, when u press ready - make animation, that hides the ship placing part behind some closing door, and the field to be darker, like its locked, maybe write in the middle 'LOCKED'
 21. handle leaving while game is starting
 22. in the roomlist there should be tag - if in staging or in battle
+28. BUG IN FIREFOX IN PREBATTLE SHIPS PLACEMENT - collision detection doesnt work propery, also sometimes ships selected not propery with naked shadow being dragged
+29. FIRST BUG HAPPENS IN CROME TOO - IT HAPPENS AFTER U DO READY/UNREADY

 ## to start the server: